mimiaigen/vibephysics/README.md

 ![Result Demo](result_demo.gif)

-*Robot walking simulation with water physics, react to the uneven ground with puddles, and real-time annotation overlay.*
+*Robot walking simulation with rigid body physics colliding with balls on the ground, and interact with uneven ground with puddles, and real-time annotation overlay.*

 ## 📊 Annotation Tools Demo